quart-z/asu-health-check/README.md

 # asu-health-check
 Automated ASU's 2020 coronavirus health check using the selenium module in Python 3

-To run, make sure to enter the 4 fields, then run your python program as normal based on whichever operating system you have.

 Python 3 is required to run this program.
+Recommended text editor for python: https://www.sublimetext.com/

-Also worth noting this program utilizes the selenium module.
+This program utilizes the selenium module.
 To install, go to your command prompt and type: pip3 install selenium

+Before running, make sure to enter the 4 fields, then run your python program as normal based on whichever operating system you have.

+To execute the program, navigate to the directory you've saved the file under in your command/terminal, and enter 'python3 asu_health_check.py'